- Course: MA Applied Psychology of Music

 I really enjoy the intersectionality of it, exploring the different ways music and psychology interact.
 It helps answer the question of ‘what does music do to humans and why is it important?’ from different perspectives allowing a broad view of the field of music psychology and its varied applications.

 How have you found the shift to online learning during the pandemic and do you have any tips to share with others?

 I was really worried about learning online, especially since technology is not my strong suit.
 But the faculty and staff have really been helpful with everything and have been very understanding about the pandemic and all related difficulties.
 My tip is to try to keep to a schedule or make a to-do list.
 It’s easy to get lost in social media and doing other things, but having a list of things to do or deadlines help keep track of what you need to focus on for the day.

 What other activities are available for students to take part in outside of their studies, and which ones have you tried out yourself?

 There are so many activities that students can take part in outside of just academics.
 The Leeds University Union (LUU) and the different school organizations arrange social activities like free Zumba or meditation classes for everyone as long as you sign up.
 I joined free Macrame sessions twice and it was the first time I tried macrame.
 The projects were easy to do; I still use the coaster I made during the session at home.

 What do you plan to do when you’ve finished your course, and how do you think the skills and knowledge you’ve developed/are developing at Leeds will help with these plans?

-My time with my course has really opened my eyes to how music is being used in different areas of psychology.
-I’m taking with me the ability to evaluate and help apply the different research findings to everyday life and situations.
+My time on my course has really opened my eyes to how music is being used in different areas of psychology.
+I’m taking with me the ability to evaluate and help apply my different research findings to everyday life and situations.